Heat Pump and HVAC Leasing: Cost, Benefits, and Savings

 Compare that to the efficiency of an electric resistance heater (100%) or a highly efficient gas furnace (99%).

-A new energy-efficient electric heat pump can save most homes on their electric bills, the Department of Energy found.
-With this efficiency gain, heat pump systems can provide significant savings when replacing fuel oil, propane, or non-heat pump electric heating.
+A new energy-efficient electric heat pump can save most people on their electric bills, the Department of Energy found, especially when replacing heating oil, propane, or non-heat pump electric heating.

 New heat pump technology is also being used in other home appliances such as heat pump water heaters and dryers.